MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/build-search-queries.md

 - MET150
 ms.assetid:
 ms.custom: seo-marvel-mar2020
-description: "Use keywords and conditions to narrow the search scope when searching for data using Data Investigation in Microsoft 365." ms.custom: seo-marvel-mar2020
+description: Use keywords and conditions to narrow the search scope when searching for data using Data Investigation in Microsoft 365.
 ---

 # Build search queries